-Exjade is used to treat chronic iron overload caused by frequent blood transfusions in patients with β -thalassemia major aged 6 years and older.
+Exjade is used to treat chronic iron overload caused by frequent blood transfusions in patients aged 6 years and older with a blood disorder called β -thalassemia major.

-Exjade is also used to treat chronic iron overload when deferoxamine therapy is contraindicated or inadequate in patients with beta thalassemia major with iron overload caused by infrequent blood transfusions, in patients with other types of anemias, and in children aged 2 to 5 years.
+Exjade is also used to treat chronic iron overload when a medication called deferoxamine should not be used or did not improve outcomes in patients with β -thalassemia major and iron overload caused by infrequent blood transfusions, in patients with other types of blood disorders called anemias, and in children aged 2 to 5 years.

-Exjade is also used when deferoxamine therapy is contraindicated or inadequate to treat patients aged 10 years or older who have iron overload associated with their thalassemia syndromes, but who are not transfusion dependent.
+Exjade is also used when deferoxamine should not be used or did not improve outcomes in patients aged 10 years or older who have iron overload associated with their thalassemia syndromes, but who are not transfusion dependent.